 These Planning Assistance Grants are part of an effort to encourage municipalities to implement land use regulations that are consistent with the Baker-Polito Administration’s land conservation and development objectives including reduction of land, energy, and natural resource consumption, provision of sufficient and diverse housing, and mitigation of/preparation for climate change.
 Funds help communities retain appropriate technical expertise and undertake the public process associated with creating plans and adopting land use regulations.

 Priorities for Program spending include:

-- Zoning for sustainable housing production consistent with the Baker-Polito Administration’s Housing Choice Initiative (e.g. Accessory Dwelling Units, 40R Smart Growth Zoning, Transit Oriented Development, or Mixed-Use zoning);
+- Zoning for sustainable housing production, including zoning to address compliance with Section 3A of the Zoning Act (MBTA Communities) or any of the Housing Choice Best Practices (e.g. Accessory Dwelling Units, 40R Smart Growth Zoning, Transit Oriented Development, or Mixed-Use zoning);

 - Mitigation of climate change through zoning and other regulations that reduce energy use and greenhouse gas emissions via a better mix of land uses, more compact growth, enhanced design, etc.; and

 - Zoning that results in permanent land conservation (e.g. Natural Resource Protection Zoning or Transfer of Development Rights).